Responding to the work of Efraín Rozas.

 Instructions: After clicking present, please allow a few seconds for the content and the animations to load.
 Sound will autoplay when this is complete and can be silenced on the lower navigational bar.
 Navigate in and out of the interface with mouse scrolls and clicks, and with the navigation icons on screen.
 Click on content stages until you can go no further.
 Click arrows, scroll back, or click the home icon if it is visible to return to a previous stage.
 Enter full screen viewing by clicking the expanding arrows icon at the bottom right hand of the iframe.
 Click on the arrow icon to play embedded videos.

-Efraín Rozas and I spoke over Zoom as is the norm these days.
-He was in the moist warmth of late summer in Lima while I was in Vancouver and still under the influence of seasonal affective disorder.
-The difference in time zone and climate was blatantly obvious from the screen display: me, pale and chilled in front of bougie white Ikea shelving and bundled in striped sweaters; Efraín, a low res apparition under wooden beams lit by sparse incandescent bulbs sporting the effect that humidity has on human hair.
-The difference of our immediate environments, say experience, was starkly obvious.
-It struck me that in a similar way an extreme contrast in aesthetics separates Rozas’ upcoming project Still from his previous four part cycle of work, Myth and Prosthesis.
+Efraín Rozas and I spoke over Zoom, as has become the norm.
+He was in the moist warmth of late summer in Lima, while I was in Vancouver, still under the influence of seasonal affective disorder.
+The difference in time zone and climate was blatantly obvious from the screen display: me, pale and chilled in front of bougie white IKEA shelving, bundled in a striped sweater; Efraín, a low-res apparition under wooden beams lit by sparse incandescent bulbs, sporting the unruly flair that humidity brings to human hair.
+The screen split us into distinct climate zones.
+That stark difference—in weather, in visual tone, in presence—prefigured the contrast I would soon find between Rozas’ upcoming project Still and his earlier four-part cycle, Myth and Prosthesis.

-Still will be composed and then performed at The Kitchen in NYC starting with a residence that begins shortly, as I write this, at the end of March 2021.
-The Kitchen is a not-for-profit performance space with a overwhelmingly impressive provenance founded in 1971 by video artists Steina and Woody Vasulka in their frustration for a lack of video art venues.
-The legacy of The Kitchen and the artists and performers that have passed through the doors reads like a hall of fame who’s who.
-Their webiste lists all the influential experimental musicians, artists, film makers and performers that you could possibly think of from Laurie Anderson to Phillip Glass.
-The list is literally expansive and mind blowingly humbling.
+Still will be composed and then performed at The Kitchen in NYC, starting with a residency that begins shortly, as I write this, in March 2021.
+The Kitchen is a not-for-profit performance space with a storied and formidable legacy, with an overwhelmingly impressive provenance, founded in 1971 by video artists Steina and Woody Vasulka in response to a scarcity of venues for video art.
+The legacy of The Kitchen reads like an experimental art hall of fame: Laurie Anderson, Philip Glass, and a kaleidoscope of other avant-garde luminaries.
+Their website lists everyone influential you can think of, and many more you cannot.
+It is mind-blowingly humbling, which I say with affection and only slight cynicism.

 Photos: Promotion for Still; Documentation of Myth and Prosthesis IV: Body Rhythm Data by Sandra Arenas; Documentation of Myth and Prosthesis III: Robot, Teach us to Pray; Documentation of Myth and Prosthesis II: I Enjoy The World by Ameer Kazimi; Promotion for Myth and Prosthesis I: Do Robots have an Ethnicity? by Juan Pablo Aragón.